jerry-sky/personal-notebook/main/blender-notes.md

 ## Adaptive subdivision

-Use adaptive subdivision to not generate too many polygons that are not necessary.
-Thanks to this method you can save processing power and memory on mesh data by decreasing its detail accordingly with the distance from the camera.
+Use adaptive subdivision to avoid generating too many polygons.
+Thanks to this method you can save processing power and memory on mesh data by decreasing its detail accordingly to the distance from the camera.

 ## !Alpha transparency